Watson Lab

 rare cancer fusion oncogene network.

 Sometimes chromosomal translocations formed from intragenic breaks generate potent fusion oncogenes.
-The most prevalent among them being TMPRSS2--ERG, which occurs in ~50% of prostate cancers.

 Interestingly, many rare cancers are characterized by recurrence of specific fusion oncogenes.
 Sometimes partner choice is strict; almost every case will have the same fusion between the same two genes.
 Other rare cancer types display strict choice of only one gene and promiscuous choice of its fusion partner.
 Yet others "mix and match" partners from within a looser network of genes (which usually are functionally or structurally related).